 In Venice and looking for a few great museums to visit?
-Our local Venetian guides have you covered!
-They’ve created this list of the top museums and galleries in Venice.
-While you probably won’t be able to visit them all on your first trip to Venice you’ll at least be able to compare them together all in one place.
-That will make it easier for you to decide which one to visit.
+Not to worry!
+Our local Venetian guides have created this list of the top museums and galleries in Venice.
+While you probably won’t be able to visit them all on your first trip, you’ll at least be able to compare them all in one place.
+Here are the top museums and galleries in Venice for you to choose from.

 Top 8 Museums in Venice

-The fact of the matter is that Venice is full of incredible monuments, areas and most importantly museums.
-Much of the reason why people tend to move on so quickly is that there are very few open spaces in Venice and that gives travelers the impression that there is not much to see.
+Venice is full of incredible monuments, interesting areas, and, most importantly, museums.
+Much of the reason why people tend to move on so quickly is that there are very few open spaces in Venice and that gives travelers the impression that there isn’t much to see.
 My recommendation is to schedule a museum per day while in town.
-We’ve built this list of the top museums in Venice so you can find all the best ones easily!
+In this list, we’ve selected the top museums in Venice, so you can find all the best ones easily!

 8. Ca’ Pesaro International

-It is hard to know if Ca’ Pesaro as a building is more valuable than the artwork inside of it.
-The external structure and facade is gorgeous and must be seen when traveling to Venice.
+It’s hard to know if Ca’ Pesaro as a building is more valuable than the artwork it houses.
+The external structure and facade are gorgeous and are a must-see when traveling to Venice.
 Inside, you’ll find many famous works of art including the following:

 - Giuditta II by Gustav Klimt (Galley Masterpiece)